muneebasirshar/Machine-Learning-with-sckit-learn-and-Tensorflow/README.txt

-This repository helps to develop a firm understanding of the varoius concepts of machine learing using sckit-learn abd tensorflow
+This repository helps to develop a firm understanding of the varoius concepts of machine learing using sckit-learn and tensorflow